The Country House has its own good-natured spirit who died tragically.

 D) Sometimes the door to the women’s bathroom is held shut from the inside.

-A) Footsteps are heard in the hallway and the rooms.
+A) Disembodied footsteps are heard in the hallway and the rooms.

-B) probably, a spirit of a blonde prostitute or a spirit pretending to be one has been known to sit on the window sill inside one of the upstairs room windows, and beckons male customers from the street to come up and join her, which is rather cheeky behavior, even for an apparition!
+B) The blonde-haired spirit of what is most likely a prostitute, or an entity pretending to be one, has been known to sit on the window sill inside one of the upstairs room windows.
+She beckons male customers from the street to come up and join her, which is rather cheeky behavior, even for an apparition!